jappeace/jappeaceApplication/content/undeadlock-event-source.md

 and covered many tables.
 Also our normal tools such as types and integration tests wouldn't help a lot with guaranteeing cleanup.
+So this would become difficult to maintain fast.
+Which is problematic for a piece of code which is the "money maker", and needs to change often.
 Furthermore I had a much more simple but thorough solution in mind.

-I decided to redesign the even source tables.
+I decided to redesign the event source tables.
 Naturally my colleagues exclaimed shouts of joy when
 I decided to modify an even older system.
+The event source system described above is almost as old as supercede.
-But I believed it was much easier to modify, and more importantly, easier to test for correctness.
+But I believed it was much to modify, and more importantly, easier to test for correctness.
+Furthermore this would also solve the problem for other, possibly unknown, or future, large transactions.
+This change would make keep our code easy to maintain and solve a bug.
 The new schema looks almost identical to the old one:

 ```sql